nmsr1196/Multi_Pass_Version2/README.md

 - 3D Material  I had some Prusa Silver PLA.
 You can use any color/material.
 I used silver because I did not want the cosplay police coming after me

 - Acrylic I used clear green 1/8” for the stem/rod and lense.
-Also for the lense, I used 1/4” green.
+Also for the lens, I used 1/4” green.
 As long as its diffusible, the choose is yours.

 - Light Cardstock or black paper or regular paper.
 The color and choice is up to you.
 I used a cricut to cut the shape.